A lot of people are understandably feeling pretty anxious about what’s going on with the coronavirus.

 If you’re sitting at home on the couch watching your third hour of coronavirus coverage, try shutting off the tube for a bit and brainstorming some ideas for how you might help people who are worse of than yourself:

-- If you have a kid, try having serious but developmentally appropriate conversation about what’s really going on.
+- If you have a kid, try having a serious but developmentally appropriate conversation about what’s really going on.
 Kids are smarter than we often give them credit for.
 Which means they probably know more and are worrying more than we think.
 Instead of assuming the less they know the better, consider giving them some information and modeling how to handle fear in a healthy, mature way.

 - Some of the people getting hit hardest by the virus seem to be elderly people.
 If you have elderly neighbors, friends, or family, consider how you might be useful or helpful to them.
 Even a simple phone call could go a long way for an older person who’s maybe feeling especially scared or lonely right now.

-- Of course, our health care professional are really taking a hit right now.
+- Of course, our health care professionals are really taking a hit right now.
 Besides putting their own lives and health at risk by just doing their job, they’re also often working extremely long hours in very demanding circumstances.
 If you know someone who’s in healthcare, consider offering to help them out with groceries, watching their children, or just reaching out to ask if you can help somehow.